20230038/Odalis-P-rez/README.md

-# Odalis-Pérez
-Programación para Mecatrónicos (Homeworks)
+# Calculator by Odalis Pérez